It takes a lot of practice to be this good at anxiety

 You are not broken.
 Your brain just got really good at practicing the wrong thing.

 Anxiety isn’t a curse.
 It isn’t an identity.
-It’s an entitled neurotransmission that never heard the word no. When you start telling it no, you start to right-size what has become an identity back to it’s rightful place as a simple errant chemical transaction.
+It’s an entitled neurotransmission that has never heard the word no. When you start telling it no, you start to right-size what has become an identity back to its rightful place as a simple errant chemical transaction.

 Not only can we rightsize our anxiety, we can also practice other traits we’d like to have.
-The path you took from neurotransmission to belief to an identity of shyness or indecision are the same steps that can be taken to cultivate resilience, curiosity, and others.
+The path you took from neurotransmission to belief to an identity of shyness or indecision is the same path that can be taken to cultivate resilience, curiosity, and a host of other positive traits.

 Yes, it will take effort, consistency, and a willingness to feel discomfort without defaulting to fear.
 But it is possible.